MikhailKavaliou/miniqEsPerformanceOfMyDreamExamples/README.md

 ## HTTP REST examples
 The miniq-rester-examples.json holds REST calls examples.
 It could be imported in any browser exstension supporting postman format.
-The original extension used for demostration: https://addons.mozilla.org/en-US/firefox/addon/rester/ https://chrome.google.com/webstore/detail/rester/eejfoncpjfgmeleakejdcanedmefagga?hl=en
+The original extension used for the demostration:

+https://addons.mozilla.org/en-US/firefox/addon/rester/

+https://chrome.google.com/webstore/detail/rester/eejfoncpjfgmeleakejdcanedmefagga?hl=en

 ## A minute for shop